networq/website/getting-started.md

 NETWORQ_EXAMPLES=true

 ```
 * Or edit the file directly.
-Browse to the file.
+Browse to the file:

 ![edit .env](/images/edit_envWin.PNG)